 Should I buy a Used Explore One Aurora 114?

-A used Aurora 114 should be just fine, and there’s little to go wrong apart from damage to the mirror coatings or plastic focuser.
+I believe a used Aurora 114 should be just fine, as there’s little to go wrong apart from damage to the mirror coatings or plastic focuser.
 Missing accessories can be replaced, though the cost compared to a new telescope is something to consider.
 Always make sure that in any used reflecting telescope the mirrors are free of obvious cracks or corrosion to the coatings, as recoating is not cost-effective with smaller instruments.

 The Explore One Aurora 114 isn’t the worst choice, but we’d prefer a Dobsonian instead if one is available.
 Here are some of our top picks for alternative telescopes around the price of the Aurora 114.